 A student who receives an incomplete grade in a required course for the nursing program may progress to the next term, but the incomplete must be removed by the second week of the next term in order for the student to progress to the next level of the nursing program.
 In accordance with UC policy, in undergraduate courses, "I" does not factor into a student's grade point average during the semester immediately after it is recorded.
 Following that subsequent semester, "I" carries zero (0.00) points and is calculated into the GPA like an "F" grade.
-After one (1) year, any "I" grade remaining on the student's GPA in the same way as an "F" grade.
+After one (1) year, any "I" grade remaining on the student's record automatically changes to "I/F," which equates to zero (0.00) points and affects a student's GPA in the same way as an "F" grade.